-- At least one parent must be registered in the Parish for at least four (4) months.
+- At least one parent must be registered in the parish.
 They are expected to be practicing members of the faith by weekly attendance of the Saturday Evening or Sunday liturgy.
 Parents are encouraged to participate in Parish activities and to strive to fulfill a Catholic lifestyle.

 - In cases where one of the parents is not Catholic, that parent is expected to be in support of the Baptism and committed to the child’s religious development.

 - Parents of children to be baptized are expected to consider themselves as the primary religious educators of their children.
 It is from the parents that the children learn to love God, to love others, to do good and avoid evil.
 Parents are expected to make prayer a part of their home life, teaching their children to pray with them.

 - Parents of children to be baptized are expected to be committed to the formal religious education of their children.
 Through our Religious Education Program “Adventure Days” or our parish school, children learn about the beliefs of the Church and are prepared for the reception of the Sacraments.